Zakarialabib/Ecommerce-tail/README.md

-# This is a fork from this project
+# Ecom-Tail is a forked from this project with major fix and improvements

 Advance E-commerce website in  Laravel 7 https://github.com/Prajwal100/Advance-Ecommerce-in-laravel-7